ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 3: understand what motivates each person on your team
 - What motivates this person?
 - rock stars and superstars
-- Rock is consistent, like rock of Gibraltar, superstars always looking for the next
+- Rockstars are consistent, like rock of Gibraltar, superstars always looking for the next
 - Analyze when you have been each one?
 Self reflect first
 - Break down direct reports and see where they fall.
 Be honest.
 Avoid assumptions
 - Focus on growth
-- Job is not to provide purpose, but to know team well enough to understand how each derbies meaning from their work
+- Job is not to provide purpose, but to know team well enough to understand how each drives meaning from their work
 - Ask how each person derived meaning from their work (since I cannot guess, just ask)
 - How do I determine rock stars and superstars?
 - Excellent performance